Orientation Odysseys: SEEDS

 SEEDS Odyssey Cost & Registration

-Cost for the three-day SEEDS Odyssey is $150.
-Food, lodging, transportation, and other expenses are covered.
+Cost for the three-day SEEDS Odyssey is $150 which covers food, transportation, and other expenses.

 - Please do not send us payment: the business office will bill your Reed College account.